 Often homeowners must deal with the issue of low water pressure in their house.
 When you have low water pressure, simple daily activities get must harder to do.
 They may include showering, washing dishes, watering the lawn, etc. Even more frustrating is finding the actual cause of low water pressure.

-Some of the most typical causes of low water pressure includes:
+Some of the most typical causes of low water pressure include:

 1. Debris and Mineral Buildup in Pipes

 Sand, dirt, and pollutants are the most typical issue that clogs plumbing pipes.
-A home’s pipes will to one extent or another build up mineral deposits.
-This is particularly problematic in older homes with steel pipes.
-Unfortunately, all kinds of pipes can get sediment build up that can create a blockage.
+A home’s pipes will over time build up mineral deposits.
+These deposits are particularly problematic in older homes with steel pipes.
+Unfortunately, all kinds of pipes can get sediment build-up that can create a blockage.

 2. Corrosion Inside Steel or Galvanized Piping

-The plumbing in older homes built with steel or galvanized water piping systems are intended to last up to 20 years.
+The plumbing in older homes built with steel or galvanized water piping is intended to last up to 20 years.
 As time passes, this material will corrode and block the flow of water.
 Unfortunately, there is no easy solution to this problem.
 You must replace all the pipes that use that material.
 R&R Plumbing has extensive experience replacing all the plumbing in a home.
-We are professional and when we leave, your home will be left clean.
+We are professional, and when we leave, your home will be left clean.

 3. Plumbing Leaks

 When a home gets a plumbing leak, you will expect to get lower water pressure.
 To check if you have a plumbing leak, turn off all the water faucets both inside and outside your home.
 Once you are sure that all the faucets are off, write down your current water meter numbers.
-In a few hours, check the meter again to see if the meter has changed.
-If so, you have a leak.
-In this case, R&R has very sofisticated tools to identify where your leak may be found — even if it is burried in concrete.
+In a few hours, check the meter again.
+Check to see if the meter has changed.
+If so, you have a water leak.
+In this case, R&R has very sophisticated tools to identify where your leak may be found — even if it is buried in concrete.